Brazen head: Legend

 The heads were then ascribed to several of the major figures of the 12th- and 13th-century Renaissance, who introduced Europe to Arabian editions of Aristotelian logic and science, as well as the Muslims' own work on mathematics, optics, and astronomy.
 These included Robert Grosseteste, Albertus Magnus, and—most famously—Roger Bacon.
 Grosseteste was said to have constructed "an hed of bras to... make it for to telle of suche thinges as befelle" over the course of seven years but then lost it through 30 seconds' neglect.
 Its relics were supposedly held in a vault under Lincoln College.
 Reports that Albertus Magnus had a head with a human voice and breath and "a certain reasoning process" bestowed by a cacodemon eventually gave way to stories that he had built an entire automaton who was so overly talkative that his student Thomas Aquinas destroyed it for continually interrupting his train of thought.
 Bacon, with the help of a Friar Bungy or Bungay, was said to have spent seven years building one of the devices in order to discover whether it would be possible to render Britain impregnable by ringing it with a wall of brass.
 They only succeeded in their work once they compelled the assistance of a demon.
 Like Grosseteste before them, however, they were said to have missed the decisive moment, either from forgetfulness or exhaustion.
 Having missed it, the head either collapsed or exploded or was scrapped as useless.

 Other people reputed to have a brazen head include Boethius, Faust, Arnaldus de Villa Nova, Stephen of Tours, and Enrique de Villena.
 A brazen head also appears in the surviving accounts of the Carolingian Valentine and Nameless, where it reveals the pair's royal origin in a necromancer's lair in Clarimond Castle; despite the age of the base story, however, the earliest surviving copies date to the 15th century.
 It is thought to have been the basis for a lost Elizabethan drama.

 History

-Hero of Alexandria wrote two books about steam, water, air-powered devices, the Pneumatica and Automata, that were known to medieval Islamic science and reappeared in Europe during the 12th- and 13th-century Renaissance.
+Hero of Alexandria wrote two books, the Pneumatica and Automata, about devices powered by steam, water, or air.
+These books were known to medieval Islamic science, and reappeared in Europe during the 12th- and 13th-century Renaissance.

 The talking "Skull of Balsamo" was a mechanical illusion of the Viennese magician Joseffy.
 The skull was made of painted copper inset with real human teeth, answering questions by turning or clicking its lower jaw.